Why the Long Head Needs Special Attention

-The long head is the largest of the three tricep heads.
-It’s also the most commonly undertrained — not because people skip tricep work, but because the most popular tricep exercises don’t actually reach it.
+The long head is the largest of the three tricep heads — it accounts for roughly 50% of the triceps’ total muscle volume.
+It’s also the most commonly undertrained, not because people skip tricep work, but because the most popular tricep exercises don’t effectively reach it.

 The reason comes down to anatomy.
 The long head is the only part of the triceps that crosses the shoulder joint — it originates from the scapula rather than the humerus.
 That gives it a second job beyond elbow extension: it assists in pulling the arm back and stabilising the shoulder.